rmsk2/moreorless/readme.md

 - Pressing `Foenix+Cursor up` moves the view one screen towards the beginning of the file
 - Pressing `F1` resets the view to line one in 80x60 text mode
 - Pressing `F3` resets the view to line one in 80x30 text mode
-- Pressing `Alt+x` leaves the program by causing a soft reset
+- Pressing `Alt+x` leaves the program and restarts BASIC
 - Pressing `Foenix+g` moves you to the line number which was entered after pressing the key
 - Pressing `Foenix+f` allows you to enter a string to search for in the document.
 If a non empty string is entered `SRCH` is  shown in the status line.
 If an empty string is entered the current search string is deleted.
 If